vmware-tanzu/graph-framework-for-microservices/docs/getting_started/Playground.md

           version: v1' >  $HOME/test-datamodel/orgchart/rconfig1.yaml && kubectl apply -f $HOME/test-datamodel/orgchart/rconfig1.yaml
     ```

-The manager object `Manager2` will now appear on the destination endpoint.
+The manager object `Manager2` will now appear in Nexus API server.
 Also, try update and delete on `Manager2` on the source and verify if it is reflected on the destination endpoint.